About The Seimei Foundation

 With special permission from Hiraki himself, once again Nicola was pursuing a path in an area rarely tread by women, let alone by a foreigner.
 She was trained in the healing technique of Seimei.
 True to her style, she rapidly achieved a high level of proficiency within the teaching program and was asked to join the staff to begin teaching others how to use Seimei.
 Over time, because of Nicola’s ability to bridge eastern and western cultures and her rapidly growing skills in both teaching and the use of Seimei, she was raised to a Director’s level and asked by Hiraki to take on a new challenge.
 He asked her to bring Seimei to the USA.

-On a more personal note, Nicola shares her life with husband Phil Bertolo and black labs, Jack and Luke, in the Liberty Corner section of Bernard’s Township.
+On a more personal note, Nicola shares her life with husband Phil Bertolo and dogs in the Liberty Corner section of Bernard’s Township.
 When asked what might be her own wishes for her future, she said, “For myself?
 I am happiest when I bring Americans to Japan and watch what happens.
 Some day soon, I hope to bring some of the Japanese practitioners here.
 The bridge must be strong enough to support travel in both directions.
 Our entire community would love that.”

 And Mr. Harada?
 He is alive and well in Japan today.